typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/ban-types.md

 // use safer object types
 const lowerObj: Record<string, unknown> = {};
+// but you are allowed to use 'object' type in generic's conditionals interface Something<T extends object> {}

 const capitalObj1: number = 1;
 const capitalObj2: { a: string } = { a: 'string' };